petehanson/docker-lamp-official/readme.md

 Once init is set, then run build.sh to build out the docker containers you will need.

+## Starting The Stack

 You can start the stack by starting in the folder that contains the docker-compose.yml file running:

  docker-compose up

 Once the stack is running, you can visit http://localhost/ to get a very basic index page with a few sample test files in place, showing how sessions can be managed in redis and PDO connections to a mysql container.

+## Stopping The Stack

+To stop the stack, you can run:

+docker-compose stop

+This stops the containers, which allows them to be started again.
+It doesn't remove them.

+If you want to stop and remove the containers, then run:

+docker-compose down

+# Helper Script

 Note: This feature is not updated yet.
 The primary usage is handled through the ./develop script.
 It is a wrapper for the docker-compose script, including adding in environment varaibles that docker-compose requires along with other options and shorthands to make things easier.
 Below area list of options on what the develop tool can do:

 # ToDo Items